target0/ingi2349/README.md

 * Parallel simulation of software defined networks
 * Participatory networking: an API for application control of SDNs
 * Procera: a language for high-level reactive network control
+* Protocol-oblivious forwarding: unleash the power of SDN through a future-proof forwarding plane
 * Resource/accuracy tradeoffs in software-defined measurement
 * Revisiting routing control platforms with the eyes and muscles of software-defined networking
 * Revisiting traffic anomaly detection using software defined networking